Sesame Street Logo

 2015 – today

 In 2015, the main children’s show logo was redesigned again.
-So the current version appeared with which a slightly different color scheme.
-Now shades of green and yellow are brighter than before.
-The thin black lines have disappeared, so for the first time in many years, the design is closer to the original one, where there are no dark outlines.
+So the current version appeared with a slightly different color scheme.
+Now, shades of green and yellow are brighter than before.
+The thin black lines have disappeared, so for the first time in many years, the design is closer to the original, with no dark outlines.

 Font and Colors